-The internship begins on the first Tuesday of September after Labour Day and ends on August 31st the following year.
-The intern spends the first orientation week at Ongwanada with the Director of Training completing the necessary administrative materials and getting to know their fellow interns.
-A scheduled 1⁄2 day meeting is held the first Monday of internship for all supervisors and interns to meet and greet.
+The residency begins on the first Tuesday of September after Labour Day and ends on August 31st the following year.
+The resident spends the first orientation week at Ongwanada with the Director of Training, completing the necessary administrative materials and getting to know their fellow residents.
+A scheduled 1⁄2 day meeting is held the first Monday of the residency for all supervisors and residents to meet and greet.
+This week is slower paced and meant to welcome the resident and enable them to settle in.